enonic/app-explorer/README.md

 * Expose fields to Collector React Component
 * BUGFIX Too strict GraphQL Schema lead to missing field values
 * Webcrawler collector: Add https:// if no :// in url
+* Make initialization a task and show progress in admin app rather than an error

 ### 1.0.0